All notes for the Second year, B.Sc.

 Biological control: Three parasitoids are known to parasitize P. demoleus larvae in India.
 They are Apanteles (=Ooencyrtus) papilionis, Apanteles sp. and Bracon hebetor (Hymenoptera: Braconidae).

 The biopesticides Bacillus thuringiensis and Beauveria bassiana, as well as neem seed kernel extract and azadirachtin were shown to have effects on P. demoleus in India.
 Bacillus thuringiensis showed the highest effect.
+Other natural methods of control.
+Larvae are easily hand-picked from nursery plants, but this practice is labor intensive if infestation is high.

 2. BLISTER BEETLE (FLOWER BEETLES)